Meta Posts Solid Increases in Revenue and Usage for Q4 2023

 That means that, in total, Meta spent over $17 billion on VR development for the full year, eclipsing its previous record of $13.7 billion in VR investment in 2022.

-So while sales of its new Quest 3 headset are rising, and the latest version of its Ray Ban Stories glasses are gaining traction, it’s still a long way from making money from its future bets.
+So while sales of its new Quest 3 headset are rising, and the latest version of its Ray Ban Stories glasses are gaining traction, Meta is still a long way from making money from its future bets.

 But even so, there are positive signals, with Meta specifically noting that the increase in Reality Labs revenue was as a result of increased sales of Quest 3 units over the holiday season.